GreatCowBASIC/Help/output/md/dim.md

   This can be used for peripherals that have multi byte buffers in RAM.  \`At\` is mutually exclusive to `Alias` and therefore `At` and `Alias` on the same declaration line will cause an compiler error.

+A String declared with a fixed size (numeric constant that can be evaluated at compile time) is a fixed length string.
+It has no descriptor and it is not resized to fit its contents.
+If data overflows the size of the string, the memory may be overwrtten.
+Fixed length strings are not NULL terminated, and they use size + 1 bytes of space.
+String variable names need not end in a dollar sign $ as in other dialects of BASIC.

 ``` screen
     Dim ADResult As Word Alias ADRESH, ADRESL